lammps/lammps/doc/src/Install_git.rst

 are any conflicts.
 See the git documentation for details.

-If you want to access a particular previous release version of LAMMPS, you can instead "checkout" any version with a published tag.
-See the output of "git tag -l" for the list of tags.
+If you want to access a particular previous release version of LAMMPS, you can instead "check out" any version with a published tag.
+See the output of ``git tag -l`` for the list of tags.
 The git command to do this is as follows.

 .. code-block:: bash